backspaces/agentscript/config/cleantheme/tutorials/1 - JavaScript.md

 ## Eloquent Javascript

-Here is a much loved free online book: https://eloquentjavascript.net/
+[Eloquent Javascript](https://eloquentjavascript.net/) is a much loved free online book:

 ![Image](/config/cleantheme/static/Eloquent.jpg)

-Also there is a complete, easy to use reference, "Modern JavaScript": https://javascript.info/
+Also there is a complete, easy to use reference, ["Modern JavaScript"](https://javascript.info/)

 ![Image](/config/cleantheme/static/Modern1.jpg)